-It was now late in the day, and we started for home.
+It was now late in the day and we started for home.
 I remember we rested at a farmer's pigsty.
-A peasant woman ran out of the house and, without saying a word, gave Celia and me large slices of bread and ran back into the house.
+The peasant woman ran out of the house and, without saying a word, gave Celia and me large slices of bread and ran back into the house.
 We entered our town.
 The wooden door of an outhouse was torn off.
-A young man was lying dead across a fence, and another was slumped on the ground, dead.
-Two more were killed in a narrow street near our house.
-Later on, my cousin Mendel, who was about twenty years old, told us how the Jewish boys were told to run one at a time down this narrow street.
+A young man was lying dead across a fence and another was slumped on the ground, dead.
+Two more were dead in a narrow street near our house.
+Later on, my cousin, Mendel, who was about twenty years old, told us how the Jewish boys were told to run one at a time, down this narrow street.
 They were being used for target practice.
 When it was his turn, he didn't run straight.
 He zigzagged as fast as he could.
 Their shots were missing him.
-He reached the end of the block, turned a corner, and disappeared.
+He reached the end of the block, turned a corner and disappeared.
 He was saved.
 Those that remained in our little house were slaughtered.
-They didn't let the children look-but we could hear.
-The people in the small room blocked by the china closet were saved.
+They didn't let the children look - but we could hear.
+Those in the small room blocked by the china closet were saved.
 The murderers did not know there was another room there.
-The others-men, women, and children-were shot or beaten to death.
+The others, men, women and children, were shot and beaten to death.
 About six or seven people perished.
 One girl, a bride-to-be, was still sitting in a chair.
 Her head was in her lap, hanging by the skin of her throat.
-She had been beheaded.
-I did not see, but I heard people crying, screaming, and wailing.
+She was beheaded.
+I did not see, but I heard people crying, screaming and wailing.
 That's how I knew.
 It was told and retold, time and time again.

-How did my grandfather live through all of this?
-Like a lion.
+How did my grandfather live through all of this? - Like a lion.
 He had that kind of courage.
-I remember one day, Cossacks were in every room in the house, stealing anything they could get their hands on.
+I remember, one day, Cossacks were in every room in the house, robbing anything they could get their hands on.
 I was with Zeida.
-At these times, he would wear his big tallis over his head, face the eastern wall, and pray tehillim.
-These were prayers said in times of great danger.
+He would, at these times, wear his big tallis over his head, face the eastern wall, and pray "thillim."
+These were prayers said in the time of great danger.
 One of the "animals" who burst into the room, wild-faced from robbing and killing, took one look at this strange man and stopped in his tracks.
-My grandfather slowly turned toward him and looked him straight in the face with his own fierce black eyes, never saying a word.
-The murderer thought he had seen a ghost.
+My grandfather slowly turned towards him and looked him straight in the face with his own fierce black eyes, never saying a word.
+The murderer thought he saw a ghost.
 Slowly, he backed out of the room.
 Zeida had no fear of them, only contempt.

 My mom had the same kind of courage.
-One time, after a Cossack took the clothing in the house, she became so infuriated that she ran after him, and Celia and I ran after her.
-The fellow turned a corner, and we children grabbed her real hard, pulling at her coat and crying.
+Because they took the clothing in the house, she became so infuriated that she ran after them and Celia and I ran after her.
+The fellow turned a corner and we children grabbed her real hard, pulling at her coat and crying.
 As a parting farewell, the robber fired a shot and chipped the brick just where her head would have been in another split second.
 The rest of that winter, we wore all the clothing we owned, layer upon layer.
 Celia had as many as four dresses on her all the time.